+Adjust rack to middle position and preheat oven to 425 degrees.
 Wash and dry all produce.
-Preheat oven to 425 degrees.
 Halve, peel, and finely dice onion.
 Pick and finely chop enough sage leaves to give you 1 TBSP.
 Mince or grate garlic.

 Heat a drizzle of olive oil in a large pan over medium heat.
 Add onion and cook, tossing, until softened, 5-6 minutes.
 Add garlic and cook until fragrant, about 30 seconds.
 Season with salt and pepper.

 Add rice to pan and toss until grains are translucent, 1-2 minutes.
 Pour stock into pan ½ cup at a time, stirring after each addition.
 Allow rice to absorb stock before adding more.
 Continue until grains are al dente, 25-30 minutes— risotto should be thick but not stiff and grains should have a little bite to them.